arongate/ubuntu-miracast-client/docs/README.md

 - [Getting Started Guide](getting-started.md): Instructions for installing and using the application
 - [Miracast Protocol](miracast-protocol.md): Technical overview of the Miracast protocol
+- [Architecture](architecture.md): Detailed description of the application architecture

 ## Additional Resources